-Last Thursday we arrived in Melbourne, Australia; the beginning of our longest trip in our lives.
+Last Thursday we arrived in Melbourne, Australia.
+It’s the beginning of the longest trip in our lives.
 Melbourne is an amazing city, but we’ll tell you more about this city in a next post.
 Although the first few days here consist out of exploring the city and the beach, we also had to take care of some business.
 When traveling somewhere for a long time, it often involves some necessary chores in the beginning.
 Maybe you are planning to travel and work in Australia with a Working Holiday Visa as well.
 Then this short article is a useful guide for your first few days.

-Things to prepare back home
+Things to prepare back home before your Working Holiday Visa

-Please read our previous article How to plan a Worldtrip for things you can prepare at home.
 First of all, don’t forget you need a Working Holiday Visa if you want to work in Australia.
 Go here if you’d like to apply for one or if you like more information about it.

 Some additions to our previous article that you can already arrange back home; get your Medicare Card form ready so you can immediately bring it to the Medicare Service Centre.
 A Medicare Card is required for visiting doctors, seeking treatment in a hospital or when you need certain prescriptions at a Pharmacist.
 The Australian Government has arrangements with The Netherlands, The United Kingdom, New Zealand, Ireland, Sweden, Finland, Italy, Belgium, Malta, Slovenia and Norway for this.
 When you go to the Medicare Service Centre you need the following information with you: